Lassa fever: Treatment

 Treatment is directed at addressing dehydration and improving symptoms.

 Medications

 The antiviral medication ribavirin has been recommended, but evidence to support its use is weak.
 Some evidence has found that it may worsen outcomes in certain cases.
 Fluid replacement, blood transfusions, and medication for low blood pressure may be required.
 Intravenous interferon therapy has also been used.

 Indirect antivirals

-A potential novel treatment, the NMT inhibitor, has been shown to completely inhibit lassa infection in cells based assays by targeting Z protein and SSP for degradation.
+A potential novel treatment, the NMT inhibitor, has been shown to completely inhibit Lassa infection in cells based assays by targeting Z protein and SSP for degradation.
 Favipiravir, a nucleoside analogue, has been shown to be effective at treating Lassa fever in immunocompetent mouse, guinea pigs and macaques.
-A case report showed combination favipiravir with ribavirin is effective for lassa fever, with two patients survived.
+A case report showed that a combination of favipiravir with ribavirin is effective for Lassa fever, with two patients surviving.
 In vivo, the EC_{50} of favipiravir is 2.89 μg.mL^{−1}and doses larger than 1200 mg twice a day should have the capability to strongly reduce the production infectious virus.